In the past, some land in this country has been contaminated by industries such as:

-Brownfield sites can be a problem for two reasons:
+These sites can be a problem for two reasons:

-However, brownfield sites do not generally cause a problem unless they are redeveloped for a different use.
+Brownfield sites do not generally cause a problem unless they are redeveloped for a different use.

-Land is only declared 'contaminated' if:
+Land is only declared contaminated if:

 These three elements together are known as the pollutant linkage.